cfogelberg/voltdb-instantiator/README.md

 ## Issues / Todo

-- No way to specify a license file
 - No --help or usage information provided
-- Limited range of configuration examples - full stub and basic/CE only
 - SQL statements are not executed in batch mode
 - Script output is noisy